grafana/agent/docs/sources/flow/reference/components/loki.source.gcplog.md

 ## Debug information

 `loki.source.gcplog` exposes some debug information per gcplog listener:
-* Whether the listener is currently running.
+* The configured strategy.
-* The listen address.
+* Their label set.
-* The labels that the listener applies to incoming log entries.
+* When using a `push` strategy, the listen address.

 ## Debug metrics